-The following diagram shows the different areas related to management, which are covered in this series of articles, in order to stay up to date on these topics and to better deploy and maintain applications and resources.
+The following diagram shows the different areas related to management, which are covered in this series of articles:

 Azure Cost Management